 Proving Negligence in a Car Accident Case

 All the above listed examples of distracted driving can cause an accident and inflict injury upon innocent vehicle occupants and pedestrians.
-In order for a distracted driving accident victim to receive injury compensation from an at-fault driver, you must be able to prove negligence.
+In order for an accident victim to receive distracted driving injury compensation from an at-fault driver, you must be able to prove negligence.
 In the case of an auto accident, four aspects of the incident have to be proven true:

 Collecting Evidence of the Accident